 Duration of Authorization

 CPT may only be authorized prior to the completion of your academic program.
-CPT authorizations are give for one term at a time, but multiple authorizations may be given without limit throughout your program.
+CPT authorizations are given for one term at a time, but multiple authorizations may be given without limit throughout your program.
 Students who have been authorized for 12 months of full-time CPT or more are no longer eligible to apply for Optional Practical Training (OPT) for the same degree level.

 Maximum Hours per Week

-Your CPT authorization will indicate whether you are eligible for part-time or full-time employment.
-If you have been authorized for part-time employment, you may not work more than 20 hours per week.
+Your CPT authorization will indicate whether you are eligible for part-time or full-time training.
+If you have been authorized for part-time training, you may not work more than 20 hours per week.
 You should speak to your supervisor about the number of hours you will be expected to work each week to ensure you do not exceed the maximum limit.
 You may be authorized to work more than 20 hours per week during the academic year with a recommendation from your academic advisor.